vikbert/taskr/website/src/docs/contributing.md

 # Contributing

-Contributions to Task are very welcome, but we ask that you read this document before submitting a PR.
+Contributions to Taskr are very welcome, but we ask that you read this document before submitting a PR.

 ::: info